visualopsholdings/tinylogo/README.md

 Words need to be defined on 3 lines like this:

 ```
-TO wordname; BLOCK; END
+to wordname; BLOCK; end
 ```

 OR
 ```
-TO wordname
+to wordname
   BLOCK
-END
+end
 ```

 A semicolon is just a replacement for new line.
 White space is ignored, but you MUST